BitcoinDesign/Guide/guide/payments/request.md

 The most common way bitcoin is requested is in the form of single-use payment requests.
 Lightning payments use [BOLT11](https://github.com/lightning/bolts/blob/master/11-payment-encoding.md) invoices.
 On-chain uses [addresses of various types]({{ "/guide/glossary/address/" | relative_url }}).
 These two formats can be combined into a single payment request so senders can use what is most convenient for them.

 Single-use payment requests are convenient for one-time or in-person payments.
 Generating them should be fast and convenient from the users home screen.
 Wallet balances should not be shown when generating single-use payment requests.
-This is due to the users funds being visible to near by third-parties negatively impacting their privacy and putting the user at risk of theft.
+This is due to the users funds being visible to nearby third-parties, which negatively impacts their privacy and puts the user at risk of theft.

 <div class="image-slide-gallery">